dntrply/ShwaasX/Readme.md

 - npx expo run:android (to run and test on an emulator)

 ## What is still to be ported
+- splash screen / logo
 - Storybook
 - Analytics
 - Staging ENvironment
 - Dev apk build and test environment
 - Production apk build and test environment

+## Web version
+- Needs testing
+- Some functioality does not work such as count on touch / click for breadth count
+- image placement is off and needs work

 ~~### Storybook~~
 ~~App.js has two lines in the end~~